-    It can be a fatal mistake that will not only put you in “rejected list”, but most probably will ruin your reputation in the sector.
-When you talk with business partners (and the investor is potentially one of them), the trust is everything.
+It can be a fatal mistake that will not only put you on the “rejected list”, but most probably will ruin your reputation in the sector.
+When you talk with business partners (and the potential investor can become one of them), trust is everything.
 If you ruin it, declaring false numbers and fake traction, no one will ever want to make business with you.

 6. Numbers are for nerds